FURminator vs SleekEZ vs Hertzko — 2026 Tested

 - Self-cleaning button: Yes, retracts wires to eject hair

-Hertzko took the standard slicker brush design—fine, short wires close together on a flat face—and added something genuinely useful: a button that retracts the wires and automatically ejects the trapped hair.
+Hertzko took the standard slicker brush design, fine, short wires close together on a flat face, and added something really useful: a button that retracts the wires and automatically ejects the trapped hair.
 This single feature changes the entire user experience compared to manually picking hair out of blade teeth.

 The price is the lowest of the three, which makes it the entry-level option.
 If you're not sure what type of tool you need or want to experiment before spending $50, Hertzko is the smart choice.